 ETF2L is a free-to-play, European league, that primarily caters to the 6s scene, as well as Highlander.
 Their Premier division is the highest division you can reach in European comp TF2.

 ESEA is a pay-to-play, North American league, that caters to the 6s scene.
 Their Invite division is the highest division you can reach in North American competitive TF2.

-TF2Center is a lobby system to organise competitive pickup games (PUG) for Team Fortress 2.
-Players from all skill divisions can play and the supported gamemodes are Highlander, 6s, 4s, Ultiduo & BBall.
+TF2Center is a lobby system to organise competitive pickup games (PUG).
+The supported gamemodes are Highlander, 6s, 4s, Ultiduo & BBall.

 Did you have a bad experience in the pickup games mentioned above?
 If so, don't get discouraged.
 A good experience in competitive TF2 starts with players & atmosphere.
 Sometimes, those factors are hard to come by when you regroup strangers together.

 Finding a team can seem difficult at first.
 But don't get discouraged and keep looking.
 After all, what hobby doesn't require a little sweat ;).